Information Transmission using the Nonlinear Fourier Transform, Part III: Spectrum Modulation: Some Achievable Spectral Efficiencies Using the NFT

 where the width $T(\omega_0)$ includes a guard time---four times the full width at half maximum power (FWHM)---so as to minimize the intra-channel interactions.

-Using \eqref{eq:T-P-BW}, the maximum spectral efficiency of a baseline on-off keying system is obtained to be about $\rho\approx 0.15$ $\rm{bits/s/Hz}$ at the average power $P_0=0.16~\rm mW$.
+Using \eqref{eq:T-P-BW}, the maximum spectral efficiency of a baseline on-off keying system is obtained to be about $\rho\approx 0.15$ $\rm{bits/s/Hz}$ at the average power $\const{P}_0=0.16~\rm mW$.
 Note that the per unit cost capacity problem \eqref{eq:rho-prob} is non-convex and hence finding the global optimum may prove to be challenging.
 Here we simply optimize mutual information and scale it by $\text{BW}(S)\times \E T(\omega_0)$ evaluated at the mutual-information-maximizing input distribution.

 Fig.~\ref{fig:soliton-cap} shows the achievable rate and the spectral efficiency of a 1-soliton system with amplitude modulation using various detection methods.
 Note that since we do not solve the optimization problem \eqref{eq:rho-prob}, the spectral efficiencies shown in the Fig.~\ref{fig:soliton-cap}(b) are only lower bounds on the actual achievable values.
-Fig.~\ref{fig:soliton-cap}(c)--(d) shows the constellation at the transmitter and the ``noise balls'' (of radius equal to one standard deviation of the distance to the transmitted point) accumulated over 30,000 simulation trials at the receiver.
+Figs.~\ref{fig:constellation}(a)--(b) show the constellation at the transmitter and the ``noise balls'' (of radius equal to one standard deviation of the distance to the transmitted point) accumulated over 30,000 simulation trials at the receiver.
 The actual number of signal levels is 64 in the simulations.
 Calculation of the approximate rate is performed using the Arimoto-Blahut algorithm and is confirmed by numerical interior point optimization.

-Note that, as is clear from Fig.~\ref{fig:soliton-cap}(a)--(b), sampling signals at $t=0$ is clearly a bad idea; it is shown here just to see the effects of the timing jitter on $1-$soliton systems.
+Note that, as is clear from Figs.~\ref{fig:soliton-cap}(a)--(b), sampling signals at $t=0$ is clearly a bad idea; it is shown here just to see the effects of the timing jitter on $1-$soliton systems.